adrigispen/Boggle-NYT-clones/README.md

 - Speed mode - need an 'End Game' button?
 How to end speed mode?
 - Refactor CSS (it's terrible)
 - Remove word highlights and errors after timeout (half a second?)
-- Refactor method to find whether a word is on the board - not DRY
-- Stop using API??
-Use dictionary instead
+- Move it to a component

+### Spelling Bee todos:

+- Draw the board :weary: (currently shows letters in a column, the 'center' letter [the one you must use in each word] is listed first)
+- Allow shuffling the outside letters
+- Speed mode? maybe

 ### Next up

-- Add router and additional games
+- Add router and Wordle
+- Err rename repository
-- Add BE - login, save scores, save high scores, etc. Need to write endpoints to save data and deploy via heroku
+- Add BE - login, save scores, show stats, let you play with friends, etc. Need to write endpoints to save data and deploy via heroku, would need to rework scoring & gameplay... hmm.